Hareem-Nagra/RFM-Analysis-Dashboard/README.md

 # RFM-Analysis-Dashboard
 This repository contain python code for doing RFM analysis on customer data and transforming it into a dashboard.
 The first part of the code consists of using customer data to perform RFM Analysis and making graphs based on the analysis scores.
 Then the graphs have been converted into a dashboard using the Dash library in Python.
 This project has been done by following Aman Kharwal's Data Analysis Python Project tutorials on Medium.
+In this repository you'll find the code of the project as well as the dataset used.